adetaylor/codeclub-python/exercises/Py01-Ball/docs/README.md

   * It sends some information back
 * But we don't send this just to pygame.
 We send it to the `display` variable which belongs to pygame.
+* Note that the students may be able to use return-completion here to automatically type things like `pygame` and `screen_rect`

 ```python
 screen = pygame.display.set_mode(screen_rect.size)